 Comment

 Yes No Added N/A

-If personal property (furniture or equipment) was purchased with CDBG funds, are records available to identify it in accordance with 24 CFR Part 85,
+If personal property (furniture or equipment) was

+purchased with CDBG funds, are records available

+to identify it in accordance with 24 CFR Part 85,

 Property Management Standards?

+Ston E. Chark Bosiniant's Class Out Procedures

 Step 5: Check Recipient's Close-Out Procedures

-Has the final Quarterly Report been submitted?
+Has the final Quarterly Report been submitted?Has Actual Accomplishments form been ш ы Ц Ц

-Has Actual Accomplishments form been completed; &amp; do the numbers agree with final report? П
+completed; & do the numbers agree with final report?

 Is supporting documentation available?

 Has documentation been reviewed by rep?

 Is data acceptable?

 Is Actual beneficiary data substantially

-the same as the proposed number?Have any civil rights complaints been filed
+the same as the proposed number?

+Have any civil rights complaints been filed

 Against the local gov't since the grant award?

-(If so, attach explanation) Does the close-out information reconcile with the
+(If so, attach explanation)

+Does the close-out information reconcile with the

 Recipients records?

 Has the final public hearing been held?

-• Were all Notices published in accordance with DCA
+Were all Notices published in accordance with DCA

 requirements (including LEP, where applicable)?

 Were all hearings held in 504 accessible locations?

 DCA Meeting Checklist completed?

-If a building project, has a site visit been made to insure that clients are using it?
+If a building project, has a site visit been

+made to insure that clients are using it?

 • If a local match was applicable, was it met?
 (CD Project)

 Was leverage provided?(CD Projects)

-Enter amount of LEVERAGE and MATCH credited
+Enter amount of LEVERAGE and MATCH credited from the Registrat's Creat Assessment and leader د

-from the Recipient's Grant Award package: \$
+from the Recipient's Grant Award package:Indicate the amount of leverage and match the \$

-Indicate the amount of leverage and match the recipient has provided as verified by invoices and cancelled checks or other documentation: \$
+recipient has provided as verified by invoices and

+cancelled checks or other documentation: \$

 Discrepancy?
 (If yes explain in comments below)

 Has a 'Final Wage Compliance Report'

 been submitted?

 • If an ED project, has sufficient information been provided

 to substantiate low/mod job creation?

 Has company letter documenting their investment been

 submitted?

 • Was the goal met?

 Number of jobs proposed

 Number of jobs created

 Comments: